 As the Environmental Research Institute of the States (ERIS) explained, AFFF firefighting foam rose to popularity in the 1960s, with the U.S. Navy requiring all its vessels to carry the product.
 AFFF is useful in fighting fires not effectively extinguished with water alone.
 The product helps form a protective blanket that smothers a fire when water alone cannot put it out.

 Class B AFFF, commonly used for firefighting, contains perfluoroalkyl and polyfluoroalkyl chemical substances, or PFAS.
 These chemicals contaminate groundwater and, ultimately, the drinking water used by people living and working in the area where AFFF contamination occurs.
-In some firefighting products still used today, these chemicals still appear, despite the known cancer risks.
+Despite the known cancer risks, these chemicals still appear in some firefighting products used today.

 When developed, Aqueous Film Forming Foam helped suppress fires faster than other available methods.
 Many installations still use it for that purpose.
-For example, the Department of Defense utilizes firefighting foam because on ships and on aircraft, the close proximity of people, fuel, and munitions can be especially dangerous.
+For example, the Department of Defense utilizes firefighting foam because the proximity of people, fuel, and munitions can be especially dangerous on ships and aircraft.

 PFAS in AFFF Makes the Foam Toxic